AlexHill-SD/Data-Visualsation-with-Python---INTP-315-Blog/README.md

 * Preferred: Find a theme online in such places like [jekyllthemes.dev](https://jekyllthemes.dev/) or [jekyllthemes.org](http://jekyllthemes.org/)
 * download the theme
 * make sure you have your previously created repo on your pc
+* extract the theme into your gh-pages repo branch locally
 * follow installation instructions (if applicable)
+  * Usually involves changing config properties, etc
 * Optionally: follow the github pages [quickstart guide](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll)

 ## Hosting your site